ndexcontent/ndexgenehancerloader/README.rst

 Required files
 ------------

-The original GeneHancer data (in .xl*, comma separated, or tab separated format) must be present in the data directory (:code:`genehancer_data` by default).
-Ensure that there are no other files not produced by this script in the data directory, as the script is designed to upload one network at a time.
+The original GeneHancer data (in .xl*, comma separated, or tab separated format) must be present in the data directory (:code:`genehancer_data` by default). **Ensure that there are no other files not produced by this script in the data directory**, as the script is designed to upload one network at a time.

 Usage